Kenji Yanagiya: His record

-He was credited with 8 victories.
-In addition, he was credited with 18 shared victories, where fighter pilots were fully credited for 'shared' victories (i.e., if pilots shot down one aircraft, all pilots were credited a victory as 'shared') in IJN Air Force, which based on the world traditional and orthodox standard the Royal Navy, the Royal Air Force (RAF) and the Armée de l'Air (ALA) adopted in World War I, until World War II.
+Yanagiya was credited with eight victories.
+In addition, he was credited with eighteen shared victories, where fighter pilots were fully credited for 'shared' victories (if pilots shot down one aircraft, all pilots were credited a victory as 'shared') by the IJN Air Force.
+This was based on the traditional and orthodox standard adopted by the Royal Navy, the Royal Air Force (RAF) and the Armée de l'Air (ALA) in World War I, up until World War II.
 His flight hours were about 500 hours in June 1943.